Mantas-2155X/HardSubberGUI/README.md

 # HardSubberGUI

-This is a simple GUI tool made with Avalonia used to burn subtitles into a video using ffmpeg.
+This is a simple cross platform GUI tool made with Avalonia used to burn subtitles into a video using ffmpeg.

 ![image](image.png)